 3. If I am required to work during the WBC how will I be paid?

-Please refer to the "Guidelines for Vacation and Winter Closure Time for Administrative and Classified Employees".
+View the "Guidelines for Vacation and Winter Closure Time" for specific details.

 4. If I am required to work during the WBC, do I have the ability to take time off at another time/day?

 Depending on the day you work this may be possible.
-Please refer to the "Guidelines for Vacation and Winter Closure Time for Administrative and Classified Employees" for a more detailed explanation.
+Please refer to the "Guidelines for Vacation and Winter Closure Time" for a more detailed explanation.

 5. What if I am not required to work during the WBC but I would like to do so anyway.
 Can I use my Winter Closure Time at another time/day?